BlenderVR/manual/manual/architecture/protocols.rst

 The communication relies on encapsulation of (command, argument) messages.
 Each stage of encapsulation is responsible to compose/decompose its information and parse the provided commands.
 In charge of the central stage to use blendervr.tools.connector.Client class to interact with the daemon and use its send(command, argument = '') method.

-The method blendervr.tools.connector.Common.composeMessage(command, argument) must be use to compose a message sended to the peer.
+The method blendervr.tools.connector.Common.composeMessage(command, argument) must be use to compose a message sent to the peer.
-On the other side, the method blendervr.tools.connector.Common.decomposeMessage(message) must be use to decompose a message and analyse its content.
+On the other side, the method blendervr.tools.connector.Common.decomposeMessage(message) must be use to decompose a message and analyze its content.

 For instance, if the UI request the blender file name, it should send (supposing client is a blendervr.tools.connector.Client object and composer is an import of blendervr.tools.connector.Common): client.send('get', composer.composeMessage('simulation', 'blender file name'))
 For commodity, in the remaining specs, we will write: ('get', ('simulation', 'blender file name'))